revilowaldow/IDPC-GoS-Obsidian/Session Notes/2022 11 26 - Temple Tunnels.md

 ## Session Summary:

 You chased after Winston down the tunnel, leaving Eliander behind.
 After initially catching up with Winston half of you dealt with the bearing golem he summoned, by stuffing it in a bag of holding.
 You caught Winston and after several attempts, bound him.

-Winston bartered with you for his freedom in exchange for the following information.
+Winston bartered information with you for his freedom in exchange for the following information.

 ### Loyalists